FlowFuse/website/src/ask-me-anything/ama-nodered.md

 <!--more-->

 Nick O'Leary, co-founder of Node-RED & CTO of FlowForge, and Rob Marcer, Node-RED community member & Developer Advocate @ FlowForge, will be hosting an interactive Ask Me Anything session.
-Thisis a great opportunity to ask questions of the Node-RED experts.
+This is a great opportunity to ask questions of the Node-RED experts.

 Attendees will be able to ask questions live during this session.
 However, we also encourage you to ask questions in advance.
-To ask an advance questions .
+To ask an advance questions complete this [form](https://docs.google.com/forms/d/e/1FAIpQLSdfPq4lAQjdvqhTpoYtKiMNgP8vcMhZsAf_AG0MHuVMRK83_Q/viewform?usp=sf_link).

 To attend the Ask Me Anything session please register in advance.